Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 4. Try on traditional Tracht

-Traditional ‘Tracht’ costumes — dirndl dresses for women; lederhosen and jackets for men — are highly valued in this part of the world as special occasion wear.
-Salzburg has more Tracht manufacturers and retailers than anywhere else in Austria, including shops such as Beurle Trachten and Trachten Stassny.
+Traditional ‘tracht’ costumes — dirndl dresses for women; lederhosen and jackets for men — are highly valued in this part of the world as special occasion wear.
+Salzburg has more tracht manufacturers and retailers than anywhere else in Austria, including shops such as Beurle Trachten and Trachten Stassny.

 These outfits are major investments and it’s unlikely you would shell out for one as a souvenir, even if you had somewhere to wear it!
 But it’s still fun to look at the garments on display, both for the extraordinary craftsmanship and as evidence of a living cultural tradition.
-Don’t be surprised if you see Tracht clothing being worn in the streets of Salzburg, where it’s regarded as a sign of good taste and social prestige.
+Don’t be surprised if you see tracht clothing being worn in the streets of Salzburg, where it’s regarded as a sign of good taste and social prestige.

-5. Feel confident by the Residenzplatz fountain
+5. Feel confident in the Residenzplatz

-I have confidence in sunshine!
-I have confidence in rain!
+‘I have confidence in sunshine!
+I have confidence in rain!’
 It’s hard not to feel completely satisfied with every aspect of your life when you’re channelling the young Julie Andrews as she dances around the famous fountain in Salzburg’s Residenzplatz.
 The fountain itself is a whirlwind of baroque energy, complete with rearing horses and cavorting dolphins, so it perfectly fits the song’s mantra.
-I have confidence in me!
+‘I have confidence in me!’
 You don’t have to sing it out loud.
 Just think it.

-6. Scale the heights of the Untersberg
+6. Scale the Untersberg

 7. Visit St Peter’s Abbey

-Like the Nonnberg convent, the Abbey of St Peter is an ancient monastic establishment, dating back to the so-called Dark Ages.
-Expanded and rebuilt over the centuries, it encompasses a complex of buildings from different architectural periods.
-The Abbey church has a Romanesque shell encrusted with Rococo decorations.
-The result is a glorious, somewhat chaotic paean to religious enthusiasm.
+Like Nonnberg convent, the Abbey of St Peter is a monastic establishment dating back to the so-called Dark Ages — but this one is open to the public.
+Expanded over the centuries, it comprises buildings from several different architectural periods.

-The Petersfriedhof (St Peter’s cemetery) is charmingly atmospheric and may be familiar from the closing scenes of The Sound of Music.
-It’s where the von Trapp family hide from their Nazi pursuers.
-The cemetery was recreated in Hollywood for filming.
 Above the cemetery, a stone stairway leads to early Christian ‘catacombs’ (more likely rudimentary chapels) cut into the rock on which the Abbey stands.

 8. Dine at the world’s oldest restaurant